imihajlow/blog/content/posts/ccpu.md

 ![ALU](/alu.svg)

 This way operations like addition, subtraction, bit shifts can't be done without communication between the nibbles.
 I added one feedback line going from lower nibble's output to the high nibble's input (shown in green) and the other way around (red).
-To prevent feedback oscillations, logic gates were added: only one feedback line is activated at a time selected by bit 3 of the opcode.
+To prevent feedback oscillations, logic gates were added: only one feedback line is activated at a time and selected by bit 3 of the opcode.
 This means operations like addition or left shift (when an information bit should go "up") can be encoded by opcodes from 0 to 7, and operations like right shift should occupy opcodes from 8 to 15.

 The overflow flag (for signed arithmetics) is taken from the upper nibble table: only higher bits influence this flag.